lachlandeer/snakemake-econ-r/README.md

 This will install all the packages we need.
 It may take a while.

-### Step 3: Running the Example
+## Running the Example

-Once steps 1 and 2 complete, we can run our project.
+Once the installation instructions are complete, we can run the project.
-The result will be 2 pdfs: (1) mrw_replication.pdf - a pdf with some figures and tables of results included; and (2) mrw_replication slides - some slides that also contain some figures and pdfs that were build using this project.
+The result will be 2 pdfs: (1) mrw_replication.pdf - a pdf with some figures and tables of results included; and (2) mrw_replication slides - a beamer slide deck that also contains some figures and pdfs that were produced by the workflow.

 To run the project, enter the following into the terminal: